writethedocs/www/docs/hiring-guide/portfolios.rst

   SSGs make it easy to convert mark up text into a static web site.
   Many documentation teams use SSGs to publish their docs.
   Use creating your portfolio to learn docs-as-code publishing steps and tools like markdown, Hugo, Mkdocs, Git, and so many more.
-- Create one big PDF and email it when asked for samples.
+- Create one PDF file of your samples that you can provide when asked.

 You can also have printed samples ready to hand over for in-person interviews.
-However, those are more difficult to share between all the members of an interviewing team.
+However, those are more difficult to share among all the members of an interviewing team.

 Other portfolio considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~